-Consequently, Hall County Schools offers a school choice program that makes a highly personalized education available to all students.
+Hall County Schools offers a school choice program that makes a highly personalized education available to all students.
 Currently, the system offers many magnet schools and programs of choice to bring innovative curricula to students in a more concerted effort to meet their individual needs.

 After reaching consensus on innovative or unique educational options for all students, these schools gained approval from the Hall County Board of Education to use a focused, school-wide approach for increased engagement and achievement.